Per- and Polyfluoroalkyl Substances (PFAS) Resource Center

 PFAS has directly and indirectly affected local municipalities, states, and federal agencies.

-Municipal potential impact areas may include landfills, water supplies, wastewater treatment facilities, leaching fields, incinerators, and the application of firefighting foam (training site, accidents, and structure fires).
-GZA has worked in all these areas and can provide sound technical advice using applicable regulations to provide cost effective solutions.
+Potential municipal impact areas may include landfills, water supplies, wastewater treatment facilities, leaching fields, biosolid land application areas, incinerators, and firefighting foam application sites.
+GZA has worked with municipalities in these situations providing sound technical, regulatory, and cost-effective solutions.

 - Integrating regulation into cost effective solutions